 Since Batman: The Movie in 1966, the caped crusader hasn’t had much opportunity to flex his mystery-solving muscles on the big screen.
 This strikes me as a bit of an oddity, given he’s known in the comics community as “the world’s greatest detective”.
 For this reason, Batman: Mask of the Phantasm stands out not just as the basis for some of the best scenes in Christopher Nolan’s Batman Begins (2005) and The Dark Knight (2008) but also as a riveting whodunit that kept me guessing until the final act.

 Spun off the series that revolutionized Saturday morning animation in the nineties (that’s Batman: The Animated Series obviously), the film tells of a new vigilante knocking off Gotham’s crime lords.
-The Phantasm’s brutal methods puts him at odds with Batman (Kevin Conroy), but it’s his connection to Bruce Wayne’s past that drives most of the story, revealing how our hero lost his first love, Andrea Beaumont (Dana Delany), and came to marry the cape instead.
+The Phantasm’s brutal methods puts him at odds with Batman (Kevin Conroy), but it’s the villain’s connection to Bruce Wayne’s past that drives most of the story, revealing how our hero lost his first love, Andrea Beaumont (Dana Delany), and came to marry the cape instead.
 Batman: Mask of the Phantasm also features my favourite take on the Joker (Mark Hamill), the only one to convey the comic book villain’s full range.
 Yes, that’s counting Heath Ledger’s gripping rendition, which merely captures his dark side; Cesar Romero’s portrayal, which merely captures his light side; and Jack Nicholson’s performance, which largely captures Jack Nicholson.